Day of Programmer and Other IT Holidays

 An Unexpected Discovery About International Programmers' Day

 The internet suggests that there is such a holiday as “International Programmers' Day,” celebrated on January 7 each year since 2007.
 However, there appears to be no actual information about this international holiday.
-It looks like all articles about it are AI-written.
+It looks like all articles about it are written by artificial intelligence.
 Moreover, the date often changes to either September 12 or 13 on the same page that initially mentioned January 7.
-It's quite the mystery of the number 7.
+It's quite the mystery of the number 7, my fellow programmers.

 A Brief History of Programmers' Day